Evaporitic Karst and Caves

 After almost 3 hours in the cave I was so glad that this tour was finally over.
 We walked back to the parking lot where there was a water faucet, cleansed ourselves and changed into another set of clothes.
 The Japanese-Italian family gave me a ride to a nearby bus stop, from which I could take a direct bus back to my accommodation.
 I picked up my luggage and then headed to the airport.

 It wasn't until I sat in the airplane when I finally got rested and calmed down.
-I looked back on the tour and was shocked to realize that I hardly learned anything about the cave!!
+I looked back on the tour and was shocked to realize that I had hardly learned anything about the cave!!
 What OUV??
-One thing for sure, however, is that if I had not met that family, my day would have been unbearably difficult...
+One thing for sure, however, was that if I had not met that family, my day would have been unbearably difficult...

 OK, I concede that if this TWHS doesn't make it to the WH list in September 2023, taking this tour was a complete misadventure.